simp/simp-doc/docs/help/FAQ/00_SIMP_Version_Guide.rst

   This is the version number that you get when you run `rpm -q simp`

-The top level SIMP version for SIMP releases prior to the 6.0.0 release have the following structure given the format `MAJOR.MINOR.PATCH`:
+The top level SIMP version for SIMP releases prior to the 6.0.0 release have the following structure given the format `MAJOR.MINOR.PATCH-FIXES`:

 #.
 MAJOR version when the version of EL changes
 #.
 MINOR version when you make incompatible API changes